marcelpatrick/isaaclab-RL-tutorials/README.md

 # isaaclab-RL-tutorials

+- This readme provides a more structured and beginner-friendly walkthrough of official tutorials by Nvidia and other sources.
-- This readme follows the RL tutorials by LycheeAI: https://lycheeai-hub.com/isaac-lab/intermediate-videos and adds extra information to them.
+- It follows the RL tutorials by LycheeAI: https://lycheeai-hub.com/isaac-lab/intermediate-videos and adds extra information to them.
 - It uses files from the IsaacLab **GitHub Repo**: https://github.com/isaac-sim/IsaacLab
 - It goes through the main Python files in this IsaacLab GitHub repo and explains what they do.
 - It runs scripts from inside: ``C:\Users\[YOUR USER]\IsaacLab\scripts\tutorials\02_scene``, or wherever you have installed the github project.